-Matt Estrella is selling his ring from the 2004 Super Bowl victory on New Jersey's Goldin Auctions, according to the NY Daily News.
+Matt Estrella, who was the cameraman behind the ‘Spygate’ scandal during the 2007 season, is selling his ring from the 2004 Super Bowl victory on New Jersey’s Goldin Auctions, according to NY Daily News.

-The Patriots and Estrella made headlines in 2007 after they were caught videotaping the New York Jets practice.
-As a result, the NFL hit the Patriots and their coach, Bill Belichick, with large fines and the loss of two draft picks in the 2008 NFL Draft.
+The Patriots and Estrella made headlines in 2007 after they were caught videotaping New York Jets practice.
+As a result, the NFL hit the Patriots and their coach, Bill Belichick, with large fines and loss of first-round draft pick in the 2008 NFL Draft.